AI Use Cases/Logistics

 Revenue & Operational Impact

-The operational cost is measurable: driver utilization stalls at 65-75% instead of 85%+, empty miles spike, and lumper fees compound when dock labor isn't pre-positioned.
-On-time delivery rates slip 3-5 percentage points, triggering customer penalties and contract renegotiations.
+The operational cost is measurable: driver utilization stalls well below what the fleet could run, empty miles spike, and lumper fees compound when dock labor isn't pre-positioned.
+On-time delivery slips enough to trigger customer penalties and contract renegotiations.
 Fuel spend per unit climbs because half-full trucks run the same lanes as full ones.
 HR can't forecast hiring cycles because demand signals come too late - layoffs follow booms, and recruitment lags during peaks.

 Why Generic Tools Fail